-The majority of the laboratory work focuses on a research question using biochemical methods.
-The course consists of three sections: protein biochemistry, mass spectrometry, and structural biology.
-In the first section of the course, students learn principles and methods for heterologous expression of proteins in bacteria, protein quantitation, protein purification, SDS-PAGE, and kinetic analysis of enzyme activity.
-The second part focuses on using mass spectrometry to identify and to characterize proteins.
-The final part of the course introduces students to concepts of structural biology including protein crystallization, x-ray diffraction, and computer modeling of protein structures.
+This laboratory class is structured around a biochemical question of relevance to the research community.
+Students will design and generate mutants of an enzyme to test hypotheses about its mechanism and kinetics.
+The course consists of three sections: molecular biology, protein biochemistry, and structural biology.
+In the first section, students the learn the principles of DNA manipulation, cloning, mutagenesis, and DNA sequencing and apply them to design and generate mutant constructs of the protein of interest.
+In the second section, students learn the principles of heterologous expression of proteins in bacteria, protein purification, SDS-PAGE, protein quantification, and kinetic analysis of enzyme activity.
+These methods are applied to test the students' hypotheses by assaying the activity of their mutant enzymes.
+The final section of the course introduces students to concepts of structural biology including protein crystallization, x-ray diffraction, and computer modeling of protein structures.
 Fulfills the upper-level laboratory requirement for the Biology major.
 Prerequisites: Chem 262 and either Bio 451 or Bio 4810/Chem 481.
 Suggested to be taken concurrently with Bio4820/Chem482.

 Course Attributes: FA NSMBU SCIAR NSMAS NSM